toobaSohail/Tumour-Detection/README.md

   pip freeze > requirements.txt.

 Another way is using pipreqs
-Firstly, install pipreqs by pip install pipreqs
-And then move into your working directory and type following command: pipreqs "directory path"
+Firstly, install pipreqs by **pip install pipreqs** And then move into your working directory and type following command:
+  **pipreqs "directory path"**

-Now you have genereated your requirements.txt file.
+Now you have genereated your **requirements.txt** file.
 This file contains all the necessary libraries you used in your project.

 ## About Streamlit

+Streamlit api is simple and fastest way to create web app of your machine learning model.

 You can simply install streamlit by opening Anaconda prompt and type **pip install streamlit**